jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 ```

 ### -MaximumRedirection
-Determines how many times PowerShell redirects a connection to an altrnate Uniform Resource Identifier (URI) before the connection fails.
+Determines how many times PowerShell redirects a connection to an alternate Uniform Resource Identifier (URI) before the connection fails.
 The default value is `5`, a value of `0` prevents all redirection.

 This option is used in the session only when the `-AllowRedirection` parameter is used in the command that creates the session.